-There is a tradition of student initiative at the University, and that tradition should be encouraged.
-Students should be urged to do things that promote critical examination of student issues and that build community across the University.
-Those activities should open up the University environment to all who work and study here as well as improve relations with our neighbors.
-Affinity groups have formed here in response to needs that are not met by University resources.
-The University should indeed support the formation of these groups.
-However, they should then take the further step to encourage students to reach out to be inclusive as possible, so that these groups become support groups, not isolation groups.
-In general, the President and Provost should increase financial and academic support for student-sponsored programs designed to raise awareness of and celebrate different cultures.
-Senior-level administrators should seek visible and public participation in student-sponsored events organized by University student minority groups and coalitions, especially when invited by the event organizers.
+Affinity groups have formed here in response to needs that are not met by University resources, and because of an understandable desire to seek out others with similar backgrounds and interests.
+The University should recognize that these groups play a significant role in community building at Penn.
+However, all these groups should then take the further step to encourage students to reach out to be as inclusive as possible, so that they become support groups, not isolation groups.
+In general, the President and Provost should support student-sponsored programs designed to raise awareness of different cultures, religions, ethnicities, and sexual orientations.
+Whenever possible, senior-level administrators should try to participate publicly in student-sponsored events organized by student groups and coalitions.

-Students are concerned that campus social life has splintered into small groups that have little to do with each other.
-They may also feel that many students come to Penn expecting to have their horizons broadened, but leave without getting to know anyone unlike themselves.
-In addition, they have requested a greater variety of campus social events that are not dominated by the Greek system or alcohol-related, while many people have also praised recent general University events, such as the pre-game picnic in the fall.
-Many different groups have wanted to co-sponsor events, which would provide for casual interaction and mutual education, and such co-sponsorship of events has already proven quite successful in the past.
+Some students are concerned that campus social life has splintered into small groups that have little to do with each other.
+They also feel that many students come to Penn expecting to have their horizons broadened, but leave without getting to know anyone unlike themselves.
+In addition, they have requested a greater variety of campus social events that are not alcohol-related or dominated by the Greek system.
+The support of intercollegiate athletics unites a broad spectrum of University members, and the University should promote activities related to athletics (including events such as the pre-game picnic organized in the fall of 1993).
+The Class Boards can also play an important role in this respect.
+Many groups have wanted to co-sponsor events, which would provide for casual interactions and mutual education, and such co-sponsorship has already proven quite successful in the past.
 However, funds are limited for events like these, because groups tend to allocate funds for serving their own constituencies.
-Thus, special resources should be provided for such events that bring many different groups together, across the lines that usually separate us.
+Thus, special resources should be provided, to the extent possible, for such events that bring many different groups together, across the lines that usually separate us.

-- E.5.
+- E. 5.
 Issues regarding public safety should be reevaluated.
-As part of that process we urge consideration of the following: - a) The Executive Vice President should place all campus safety under the supervision of the Division of Public Safety. - b) The Executive Vice President and Division of Public Safety should integrate the University Police officers more into the University community through non-emergency contact with students, faculty and other staff by - 1) involving the Division of Public Safety when administrative decisions are made on any issues relating to the safety of students and laws regulating student behavior; - 2) developing programs that will foster better relationships with students, beginning in the first year; - 3) emphasizing the positive contributions of police officers to the University community - c) The Division of Public Safety should direct the training of police officers in handling situations affected by cultural difference and the unique character of a university community, and should recruit more female and minority officers. - d) The Executive Vice President should form a Police Advisory Board.
+As part of that process we urge consideration of the following: - a) The Executive Vice President should place all campus public safety, inside and outside buildings, under the supervision of the Division of Public Safety. - b) The Executive Vice President and Division of Public Safety should integrate the University Police officers more into the University community through non-emergency contact with students, faculty and other staff by: - 1) involving the Division of Public Safety when administrative decisions are made on any issues relating to the safety of students and laws regulating student behavior; - 2) developing programs that will foster better relationships with students, beginning in the first year;

-e) The Offices of Transportation and Physical Plant should pay continuing attention to the upgrading of lighting on campus and to the consistent provision of reliable transportation services.
+- 3) emphasizing the positive contributions of police officers to the University community. - c) The Division of Public Safety should direct the training of police officers in handling situations affected by differences in culture, religion, race, ethnicity, or sexual orientation, and the unique character of a University community, and should recruit an officer pool that reflects the unique and varied character of that community. - d) The Executive Vice President should form a Police Advisory Board. - e) The Offices of Transportation and Physical Plant should pay continuing attention to the upgrading of lighting on campus and to the consistent provision of reliable transportation services.